Work underway at Angrignon station

-A contest was launched in November 2018 to select an artist who will integrate a work of art into the station.
+A contest was launched in November 2018 to select an artist who will create a work of art that will be integrated into the station.
 The winner will be announced in 2019.
-This work of art will be the station’s first, since no work of art was installed when the station was built.
+The work of art will be the station’s first, since no work of art was installed when the station was built.

 Contenu de l'onglet 5

-One of the two elevators leading from street level to the platform.
+One of the two elevators leading from street level to the métro platform.

-The station, once expanded to install the elevator, as seen from the bus loop side.
+The station, once expanded for elevator installation, as seen from the bus loop.

-The Accessibility program is made possible thanks to the additional funding announced by the federal and provincial governments to speed up universal access work and make the 41 métro stations accessible by 2025.
+The Accessibility program is made possible thanks to the additional funding announced by the federal and provincial governments to speed up universal accessibility work with the goal of having 30 accessible métro stations by 2025.